How Journaling can help with Mental Health

 “Your Journal is like your best friend, You don’t have to pretend with it, you can be honest and write exactly how you feel” Bukola Ogunwale

-Can spending twenty minutes a day, three times a week writing about your personal thoughts, past-trauma and experiences really heal you?
-Help you with your mental health?
+Can spending twenty minutes a day, three times a week writing about your personal thoughts,

 I was sceptical that journaling, or simply writing down your thoughts, can help make your life happier.
 It wasn’t until I was overwhelmed with project deadlines, family conflicts, and health problems that I had decided to give journaling a try.

 Journaling and Science

 Journaling, also known as writing therapy or expressive writing, is an act of transforming your feelings and thoughts about emotional experiences into words.
 When you do this, your physical and mental health often improves.
 Journaling is an accessible and much cheaper alternative compared to traditional methods because as long as you are literate and have a pen and paper, you can embark onto the healing journey.

 In a study conducted by Joshua Smyth,

 An increasing number of studies have proved that journaling can reduce stress and anxiety.
 According to Dr. James W. Pennebaker, the Chair of the Psychology Department at the University of Texas, Austin, people who had suppressed traumatic experiences might learn to move on once they’ve expressed emotions about it.

 Science says there are several factors playing in this field.
 The act of thinking about an experience, the expression of emotions, and the construction of a story about a traumatic event plays different roles in helping people to regulate emotions, organize thoughts and give new meanings to past experiences.

 And journaling allows you to ‘open up’ about a traumatic event which then will lead you to discuss this difficult topic with others.
 Research suggest that the very act of writing about your experiences leads indirectly to further healing as you reach out for social support.